 To measure progress towards the SDGs’ targets, the Statistical Commission of the UN’s Economic and Social Council has proposed a series of 230 indicators that have now mostly been agreed upon by the UN’s inter-agency Expert Group.
 These indicators include measures of policy implementation as well as specific metrics to assess potential policy outcomes and effectiveness.
 Gaining a better understanding of the quality of the linkages between and among goals, targets, indicators and the datasets identified to measure progress is critical for designing SDG-related evaluation mechanisms.
 A number of research groups have, and are, exploring the availability of the data needed to measure the indicators (finding that only a small proportion of indicators are thoroughly well covered).
 This project goes one step further and seeks to understand the usefulness of the proposed data to carry out impact analyses of interventions related to the SDGs.
 We have been invited to submit the results of this work to World Development.

 We are assessing if each of the 230 indicators captures policy uptake or the outcome of policies.
 For outcome indicators we are reviewing the data sources recommended for use in evaluating each and determining the spatial resolution and temporal frequency at which data are typically collected.
-We do so because these are the two key factors that determine the appropriateness of data for use in analyses assessing the effectiveness of interventions; we use this information to quantify a ‘data appropriateness score’ for impact evaluation (Fig. 1).
+We do so because these are the two key factors that determine the appropriateness of data for use in analyses assessing the effectiveness of interventions; we use this information to quantify a ‘data appropriateness score’ for impact evaluation.
 Assessing intervention effectiveness is crucial for meeting SDG aspirations and we have shown that a great deal can be learned about interventions from intelligent design of tests that use existing data and quasi-experimental techniques.
-We have used these techniques to test the impact of different forest management policies and demographic changes on environmental and socioeconomic outcomes in Nepal, and the impact of food security reduction measures in Brazil (see figures over the page).
+We have used these techniques to test the impact of different forest management policies and demographic changes on environmental and socioeconomic outcomes in Nepal, and the impact of food security reduction measures in Brazil.
 The results of this research project will be a comprehensive evaluation of all 230 indicators, allowing for a series of quasi-experimental projects on existing interventions; future evaluations of future interventions as well as suggestions as to how to improve the effectiveness of data used to examine these indicators.

 An intensive resilience policy-making process is currently underway in Nepal, with significant input from international donors and advisers.
 But how (and how far) do international ideas about resilience building filter down to the communities who are supposed to benefit from them?
 And, the reverse, how well do these international ideas reflect the perceptions and needs of communities on the ground?